 Richard left Canada aboard the SS Megantic and reached England on 6 June 1915.
 His unit was in France on the 22 September 1915.
 The 1st CMR was with others manning the 3rd Division front east of Ypres (modern Ieper) in Belgium.
 An Allied advance was planned and troops moved forward, but the Germans struck on 2 June 1916 before the Allied plan could unfold.

 The following Battle of Mount Sorrel involved fighting over this significant hill and the adjacent Hill 61 and Hill 62 (Tor Top).
 These overlooked Ypres and the Menin Road and offered an opportunity for the Ypres Salient to be captured.
 It saw the Germans launch the heaviest artillery barrage until then seen in the Great War; mines were also exploded below some allied trenches.
 This was followed by a huge infantry attack.
-The barrage devastated the forward Canadian positions and killed many, including the division commander, Major-General Malcolm Smith Mercer, the highest ranking Canadian officer to be killed in World War 1.
+The barrage devastated the forward Canadian positions.
 German infantry then took Canadian positions at Mount Sorrel and on the two surrounding hills.
 A hastily organized counterattack on 3 June failed.
 Three days later, the Germans captured the village of Hooge.
 Ypres was at their mercy but the opportunity was not taken, and having lost the first two phases of the battle, the Canadians eventually achieved victory in the final operation.

 The Battle of Mount Sorrel cost the Canadians 8,000 -11000 casualties, depending on how casualty is defined.
 Units like the 1st, 3rd and 4th CMR (The 4th Canadian Mounted Rifles at Armagh Wood was nearly wiped out — 89 per cent of the regiment's men were killed or injured.
 Of the 702 soldiers in the regiment who defended against the German attack, only 76 were unhurt by the end of the battle) had huge losses, among them Richard Meban.
 He was initially reported as missing in action on the 2/5 June, but later said to have been killed in action.
 His body was never found, his record saying only that he was lost in the ‘attack south east of Maple Copse’, and, having no known grave, he is listed on the Ypres Memorial (Menin Gate).
 The Canadian monument at Sanctuary Wood states only, ‘Here at Mount Sorrel and in the line from Hooge to St Eloi, the Canadian Corps fought in the defence of Ypres April-August 1916’ and it does little to convey the horror that unfolded around its position in 1916.